Kpn23/Kpn23/README.md

 ## 🌟 About Me

-👩‍🎓 I'm a recent university graduate with a double major in Accountancy and Information Management, currently enhancing my data skills through a bootcamp.
+👩‍🎓 I'm a recent university graduate with a double major in Accountancy and Information Management, enhanced my data skills through a bootcamp.
 I have a strong passion for leveraging data to drive insights and solutions, particularly in the banking industry.

 ## 🛠️ Skills and Technologies